What Are the Signs of Child Abuse?

 When you think of child abuse, your first thought may be of a child with bruises or other marks that raise red flags.
 But the signs aren’t always so clear.
 Abuse can be physical, sexual, or emotional.
 Or a child may be neglected, meaning their caregivers don’t provide for basic needs, like food or safety.

 What makes abuse even harder to stop is that most of the time, the abuser is someone the child knows.
-They may be reluctant to say something because they may want to protect that person or is afraid of what the abuser will do if they speak up.
+They may be reluctant to say something because they may want to protect that person or they are afraid of what the abuser will do if they speak up.

 It’s important to know how to recognize different types of abuse, and what you can do if you suspect it.